rmulhol/rmulhol.github.io/_posts/2014-09-13-getting-started-with-tdd.markdown

 One of the things that I've been working on lately is getting more proficient at test driven development (TDD).
 Though I've known for awhile that TDD is considered a best practice, in the past I've sometimes succumbed to the temptation to try and write a program that does what I want without pausing first to write tests.
 No mas.

 I've decided to invest time in learning TDD for two main reasons: (1) it seems like a pretty fundamental skill.
 Even if I ultimately move on to some other way of writing maintainable code, I don't think there's any chance I'll regret putting in the time to get some familiarity with TDD at this early point in my learning curve.
 (2) Tests instill confidence when I start building onto or refactoring my larger programs.
 Now that I'm getting to a point where I'm producing programs that have more than a few lines of code and multiple features, it's getting a lot scarrier when I go back and mess with things I already did - what if something breaks?
-Having tests instills confidence that I can isolate and correct errors before they become big problems.
+Having tests helps me be rest assured that I'll be able to isolate and correct errors before they become big problems.

 But even after I became convinced I should start learning TDD, there were still a couple prerequisites I needed to understand to get started.
 So, in this post, I wanted to lay those out for any other Ruby beginners that are considering testing the TDD waters.